jmviz/wety/README.md

 It will take a while to compile, and much longer to run :).
 By default, it will process the raw wiktextract data and creat three outputs: a Turtle file; an Oxigraph store; a gz-compressed JSON serialization of the finalized internal data structure used by `wety` (for loading into the server binary (TBD) on its startup).
 See `cargo run --release -- --help` for all options.
 Note that the first time this is run, the relevant `rust-bert` files will be downloaded from Hugging Face and placed in `~/.cache/.rustbert`.
 On subsequent runs, the files will be read from this cache rather than redownloaded.

+The `wiktextract` raw data file will be automatically decompressed if the `--wiktextract-path` argument has the extension `.gz`, otherwise it will be read as a standard JSON Lines file.
+Similarly, if the `--serialization-path` argument ends in `.gz`, the output will be gzipped JSON; otherwise, it will be plain JSON.

 If you get a CUDA out of memory error, or if you are using the CPU backend and the process gets killed due to RAM usage, try setting `--embeddings-batch-size` lower.
 The default value was set as the nearest round number that worked on a card with 10GB VRAM.
 Alternatively, if you have a better card, you could try setting the batch size higher to speed up the embeddings processing.

 ## Using local `wiktextract` data